Let me help you make that decision for your flock and your individual circumstances!

 We may be reasonably confident in knowing what to feed our hens for a long, happy life.
 But what about our male chickens?

-It covers both what to feed, and how to make sure both males and females get the nutrients they need in a mixed flock.
+This article reviews the researched evidence about the changing needs of the rooster between hatch and adulthood.
+It covers not only what to feed, but how to make sure both males and females get the nutrients they need in a mixed flock.

 Once a rooster's hormones kick in, their natural instinct is to guard their flock.
 But that can sometimes mean their behaviour towards you and your family can be aggressive.

-When is this likely to happen, and what can you do to manage it?
+And importantly, what can you do to manage it?

 Do you have a roo who's an asset to your flock?